 The United States Immigration Laws offer an individual two primary paths to Permanent Resident status or a “green card.”
-An individual who is the beneficiary of an approved immigrant petition and has an immigrant visa number immediately available may apply at a U.S. Department of State Consulate abroad for an immigrant visa in order to come to the United States and be admitted as a Permanent Resident.
+An individual who (1) is the beneficiary of an approved immigrant petition; and (2) has an immigrant visa number immediately available, may apply at a U.S. Department of State Consulate abroad in order to come to the United States and be admitted as a Permanent Resident.
 This pathway is referred to as “consular processing.”
 The second legal mechanism is adjusting your status to that of a Lawful Permanent Resident from within the United States.
-In either option, the DDV Law Team will advocate on behalf of you and your family and we will thoroughly prepare you and yours, especially in light of the ever-changing requirements such as the new Public Charge Rule.
+In either option, the DDV Law Team will advocate on behalf of you and your family and we will thoroughly prepare you in each step of the process.
 We are the Team you and your family can count on.

 If you or a loved one is facing detention and/or deportation and removal, it is critical that you contact an experienced immigration attorney immediately.
 The DDV Law Team specializes in zealously fighting for release from detention on bond and litigating removal defense cases on behalf of our clients.
 It is especially important to have a team that has extensive experience in this area of law and also has the compassion to walk with you during some of the most stressful times in your life.
 The DDV Law Team fights for you and your family.
 We get results.